MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-cze-fi-sample.md

 #### Configuration

-The configuration file is located in the **Configuration** folder of the extension project.
-The purpose of the file is to enable settings for the fiscal connector to be configured from Headquarters.
-The file format is aligned with the requirements for fiscal integration configuration.
-The following settings are added.
+The configuration file for the fiscal connector is located at **src\\FiscalIntegration\\Efr\\Configurations\\Connectors\\ConnectorEFRSample.xml** in the [Dynamics 365 Commerce Solutions](https://github.com/microsoft/Dynamics365Commerce.Solutions/) repository.
+The purpose of the file is to enable settings of the fiscal connector to be configured from Headquarters.
+The file format is aligned with the requirements to the fiscal integration configuration.

-- **Endpoint address** – The URL of the fiscal registration service.
-- **Timeout** – The amount of time, in milliseconds, that the driver will wait for a response from the fiscal registration service.

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]